 We have reviewed the interim financial information set out on pages 86 to 171, which comprises the condensed consolidated statement of financial position of Weihai City Commercial Bank Co., Ltd. (the "Bank") and its subsidiary (together the "Group") as at June 30, 2021, and the related condensed consolidated statement of profit or loss and other comprehensive income, the condensed consolidated statement of changes in equity and the condensed consolidated statement of cash flows for the six months period then ended, and other explanatory notes.
 The Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited require the preparation of a report on interim financial information to be in compliance with the relevant provisions thereof and International Accounting Standard 34 "Interim Financial Reporting" ("IAS 34"), issued by the International Accounting Standard Board.
-The directors are responsible for the preparation on the interim financial information based on our review.
+The directors are responsible for the preparation and presentation of the interim financial information in accordance with IAS 34.
+Our responsibility is to express a conclusion on the interim financial information based on our review.
 This report is made solely to you, as a body, in accordance with our agreed terms of engagement, and for no other purpose.
 We do not assume responsibility towards or accept liability to any other person for the contents of this report.